2pisoftware/cmfive/system/modules/rest/README.md

 The rest module implements an HTTP interface to generic CRUD persistence.
 It can be used to search, save and delete records.

+All endpoints in the rest API return JSON responses.

 It is particularly useful in the development of ajax applications to load data subsets in the background.

 Additional CmFive record based access controls canEdit, canDelete, canView are respected by requests to the API.